Developing Viable On-Demand Gear Systems

 On-demand gear development continues to evolve with the help of industry.

-On-demand, also called “ropeless”, systems use far less rope in the water than traditional gear designs.
-To locate and haul (retrieve) gear, traditional methods tether gear to a rope attached to a buoy at the water’s surface.
-The main characteristic of on-demand gear is that it does not need this gear-to-buoy tether.
+On-demand, also called “ropeless”, systems use far less rope in the water column than traditional gear designs.
+To locate and haul (retrieve) gear, traditional methods tether gear at the seafloor to a rope attached to a buoy at the water’s surface.
+The main characteristic of on-demand gear is that it does not need this gear-to-buoy tether, also known as a vertical buoy line.

 Buoy and Line Alternatives